klahnakoski/mo-deploy/docs/library-versioning.md

 * you update `Library-1` package in `Project-1`
 * you resume debugging `Project-1`

-This is fine for mature projects; the code is stable and production quality; bug fixes are unlikely to be beneficial to your project.
+This is fine for mature projects; the code is stable and production quality; it is unlikely you will need a bug fixed in the library, and the few bugs in the library are unlikely to affect your use cases.

 If a library is still changing, or if it still needs stabilization work, then packaged projects make it difficult to change the library code.

 ### Single Repo?